jota-one/drosse/packages/core/README.md

 In this example, all calls done to `/content` will be done statically on the `assets/content` directory.
 For example, if you call `http://localhost:8000/content/fonts/myfont.woff2`, Drosse will look up for a file in `[your mocks root]/assets/content/fonts/myfont.woff2` and serve it statically.

-The examples reveals another feature: you can rewrite the path through the `assets` property.
+The example reveals another feature: you can rewrite the path through the `assets` property.
 If you call `http://localhost:8000/content/imgs/background_whatever.jpg`, Drosse will statically serve the `[your mocks root]/assets/content/imgs/background_whatever.jpg` file.

 :fire: You can redefine this `assets` directory name in your `.drosserc.js` file ([see below](#drosserc)).